CHAPTER TWO continued...

 Flamsteed’s Atlas Coelestis

 Celestial mapping took another major stride in the 18th century with the work of the first Astronomer Royal of England, John Flamsteed, who catalogued nearly 3000 stars with unprecedented precision from the newly founded Royal Observatory at Greenwich.
 Flamsteed’s star catalogue was published posthumously in 1725 in Volume 3 of his Historia Coelestis Britannica; the catalogue section itself was called Catalogus Britannicus.
 Four years later came Atlas Coelestis, a set of 25 elegantly engraved celestial charts based entirely on Flamsteed’s own observations.
-The far southern skies, below the horizon of Greenwich, are covered by one small chart that depicts the 12 constellations of Keyser and de Houtman plus Halley’s Robur Carolinum.
+The far southern skies, below the horizon of Greenwich, are covered by one small chart based on the observations made by Halley at St Helena.
+This southern chart depicts the 12 constellations of Keyser and de Houtman plus Halley’s Robur Carolinum.

-Flamsteed took particular care to depict the constellation figures exactly as Ptolemy had described them.
-The introduction of Atlas Coelestis contains some disapproving words about the way that Bayer had represented the constellation figures in his Uranometria:
+In the Atlas Coelestis, Flamsteed took particular care to depict the Greek constellation figures exactly as Ptolemy had described them.
+The introduction to the atlas contains some disapproving words about the way that Bayer had represented the constellation figures in his Uranometria: